skrattaren/apf.rst/apf.rst

   That comment probably being: "It's all a load of balls".

 - [p.
-168/121] "`Nil Illegitimo Carborundum`_" is dog-Latin for "Don't let the bastards grind you down".
+168/121] **Nil Illegitimo Carborundum** is dog-Latin for "Don't let the bastards grind you down".

-  Variants of it crop up in various places, most notably "`Nil Carborundi Illegitimo`_" which apparently is a key phrase in the Illuminati mythos.
+  Variants of it crop up in various places, most notably **Nil Carborundi Illegitimo** which apparently is a key phrase in the Illuminati mythos.

 - [p.
 170/122] Urn's name is a reference to the old joke:

       Question: "What's a Greek urn?"
       Answer: "About $2,50 an hour!"

-  Or, as the "`Goon Show`_" put it:
+  Or, as the **Goon Show** put it:

       – "What's a Greek urn?"
       – "It's a vase made by Greeks for storing liquid."